A Religious Experience

 O death, where is your sting?”

 “Ma’am?”
-She was dressed in gold pants three sizes at least too big, a bright swirly green and red shirt sprinkled withthose gawd awful sequence and her hair was in a much-too-subtle bun.
-A shawl lay beside her but the heat was scorching enough she didn’t need it.
-She sort of matched the decor the way a buzzard would match a cat, they sort of sounded the same but looked and were completely different.
+She was dressed in gold pants at least three sizes too big, a bright swirly green and red shirt sprinkled with those gawd awful sequences, and her hair was in a much-too-subtle bun.
+A shawl lay beside her, but the heat was scorching enough she didn’t need it.
+She matched the decor the way a buzzard would match a cat, they sort of sounded the same but looked and were completely different.

 “Ma’am?”
-I said it louder this time, assuming she simply didn’t hear me over her own constant murmuring.
-When she finally looked over at me I said, “I need to ask you a few questions.”
+I said it louder this time, assuming she didn’t hear me over her own constant murmuring.
+When she finally looked over at me, I said, “I need to ask you a few questions.”

 “I don’t have any answers.
 Only the Lord above can explain this!
 When will this be cleaned up?
 I have company coming, and I doubt they’d want to eat my delectable asparagus sandwiches over a dead body.”